MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 ---
-title: Prerequisites for Microsoft Defender for IoT in the Defender portal
+title: Prerequisites for a license or setting up a site for Microsoft Defender for IoT in the Defender portal
-description: This article describes the prerequisites for Microsoft Defender for IoT in the Microsoft Defender portal. ms.service: defender-for-iot
+description: This article describes the prerequisites for a license or setting up a site for Microsoft Defender for IoT in the Microsoft Defender portal. ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein